Datasance/nextperience-center/platform-deployment/5-prepare-your-remote-hosts.md

 # Prepare Remote Hosts

-An ioFog Edge Compute Network ('ECN') is composed of an ioFog Controller and a set of ioFog Agents.
-A typical ECN will have each instance of the various components deployed on a different remote host.

 ECN's are deployed using `potctl`.
-The following steps will ensure that our remote hosts are ready to have `potctl` deploy ECN components onto them remotely.
+The following steps will ensure that our remote Agent hosts are ready to have `potctl` deploy ECN components onto them remotely.

 ## Add SSH RSA Public Key to the Remote Host